 The Accelerated Bachelor’s/Master’s Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
 Academic departments hosting accelerated Bachelor’s / Master’s students will reference the program on their individual program pages.
+You can also reference the list at the bottom of this page.

 Applying to the Accelerated Program